 Facilities certified as Low Impact Hydropower must maintain compliance with all Low Impact Hydropower criteria and with these Marketing Guidelines.
-If the LIHI Governing Board determines that a certified facility has committed any violation of these Marketing Guidelines, or if the Governing Board finds that a material misrepresentation of fact was made, the Governing Board may take some, any, or all of the following actions:
+If LIHI finds that a Certified facility has committed a significant violation of the terms of the LIHI Certification, or if LIHI finds that a material misrepresentation of fact was made in any submission from an applicant or Certificate holder, and such violation or material misrepresentation is not corrected within thirty (30) days after the facility receives written notice from the Executive Director, the Governing Board may:

-- Bar the holder of the Low Impact Hydropower certification from re-applying for up to five years;
+- Bar the Certificate holder from re-applying to certify the same facility for five years;

-- Require the holder of the Low Impact Hydropower certification to notify immediately its current customers that its certification has been revoked, and, if its customer does not deliver power to the ultimate retail customer, to notify immediately the retail marketer; and/or
+- Require the Certificate holder to notify immediately its current customers that its Certification has been revoked, and, if its customers do not deliver power to the ultimate retail customer, to notify immediately the retail marketer; and/or

-- Require any entity marketing power from the facility immediately to stop employing the Low Impact Hydropower certification in its marketing unless it can find other supply that is certified Low Impact Hydropower.
+- Require any entity marketing power from the facility to immediately stop employing the LIHI Certification in its marketing unless it can find other supply that is also Low Impact Certified®.

 The Low Impact Hydropower criteria have been established as relatively simple objective criteria for distinguishing hydropower in the marketplace.
 These criteria should not, however, be considered a benchmark for exemplary environmental operations at hydropower facilities.
 While the criteria are intended to be a national base for evaluating impacts of hydropower, not all environmental impacts associated with hydropower facilities are addressed by the criteria.
 In addition, while the reliance on resource agency recommendations is designed to create an objective system based on scientific evidence that takes into account site-specific conditions, any specific facility may have unique conditions that require more or less stringent conditions for environmental protection.
 Thus, supporters of the Low Impact Hydropower criteria, officers and staff of the Low Impact Hydropower Institute, and recipients of Low Impact Hydropower certification reserve the right to seek conditions other than those outlined in the Low Impact Hydropower criteria in any legal or administrative proceeding.